 Rennie Benedict – B.H.Ec., M.Sc.
 (Ex.
 Phys.).
 Rennie has extensive experience and expertise as a sports nutritionist, having advised elite and recreational athletes on nutrition for health and performance for over 20 years.
 She also taught nutrition at the University of Winnipeg from 1997 to 2012.
 Rennie is a competitive road cyclist (six-time gold medal winner in the Manitoba provincial time trial championships), triathlete, and former long-distance runner (Manitoba half-marathon winner in 1995).
 She is dedicated to helping others achieve their healthy lifestyle and endurance sports goals

-Courtney Friesen – A stride ahead-Tough Track club athlete that really enjoys running the mid-distance events on the track and has represented Manitoba in numerous meets.
+Courtney Friesen – A University of Manitoba Bison track athlete that really enjoys running the sprint events and has represented Manitoba in numerous meets.
 Courtney is looking forward to a career in the sports medicine field.

 Ralph Waples – A teacher in Fort Garry and St. John’s-Ravenscourt for 40 years.
 Ralph has coached track, X-Country, soccer & hockey.
 He ran the first 5 Manitoba Marathons with a best time of 2:34 and runs for pleasure on a daily basis.